equant/LSSTCDSFPUSDANPGS/README.md

 - Identify unusual Capsicum accessions in NPGS
 - Determine true number of species within Capsicum genus

-- Things to do
+# Things to do

 - Data
     - Some features are missing.
 What do we do?
-    -Visualize data?
+    - Visualize data?
 - Clustering
     - Supervised
         - Evaluation